Pregnancy Education Companion: week 26

 Breastfeeding education and support

-The Women’s is a Baby Friendly Accredited hospital and follows the World Health Organisation’s 10 steps for successful breastfeeding.
+The Women’s is a Baby Friendly Health Initiative accredited hospital and follows the World Health Organization’s 10 steps for successful breastfeeding.

-We know that breast milk provides all the nutrition your baby needs for the first six months of life.
-It also provides a big part of your baby’s nutritional requirements throughout the first year and beyond.
+We know that breast milk provides all the nutrition your baby needs for the first 6 months of life and continues to be a significant source of nutrition in their first year and beyond.

-In our Health Information section, you will find loads of information about breastfeeding, including:
+On our website, you’ll find lots of information about breastfeeding, including:

 • good feeding practices

-If you choose not to breastfeed or offer breast milk, information on formula feeding will be discussed with you individually, and educational support provided.
+If you choose not to breastfeed or offer breast milk, or if you’re unable to, we’ll give you information and support about formula feeding options.

 The Women’s Breastfeeding Service

-Lactation consultants are available to support you, in hospital or after discharge.
+Lactation consultants are available to help you, whether you’re in hospital or after you leave.
 Our Breastfeeding Service provides evidence-based advice and support to families who have given birth at the Women’s.
-The Breastfeeding Service can also assist you if your baby is in our Newborn Intensive Care Unit (NICU).
+They can also help you if your baby is in our Newborn Intensive Care Unit (NICU).

 Other support services